What kind of visa should my relatives obtain?

 - Evidence of ties to the home country: The reason U.S. consular officers most frequently deny B-2 visa applications is lack of evidence of strong ties to the visitor’s home country.
 Under U.S. law, consular officers are not supposed to issue a B visa if they do not believe the applicant has ties that will bring him or her back home.
 Go here for more information on this matter and denials.

-- Support letter from ISSS: U.S. consular officers sometimes ask B-2 visa applicants for a letter certifying that the people inviting them are in fact students or scholars in the United States.
+- Support letter from ISSS: U.S. consular officers sometimes ask B-2 visa applicants for a letter certifying that the people inviting them are in fact a current student or scholar in the United States.
 If you need such a letter, login to your iHawk account (click the blue login button) using your HawkID and password.
-Go to "Other Student Services" and complete the e-form "Invitation Letter Request."
+Go to "Other Services" and complete the e-form "Invitation Letter Request."
 An invitation letter will be ready for you within a week if there are no questions.
 You can then send the letter to your relatives.
 Generally though, this document is not required for your relatives to obtain a B-2 visa.
 Please note ISSS will only provide letters of invitation for visits that are no more than six months into the future

 How long can people in B-2 status stay in the United States?